 • 1/2 cup onion, diced

-• 2 19 oz canned pinto beans, rinsed (560ml) or can substitute canned navy beans
+• 2 19 oz canned pinto beans, drained and rinsed or substitute canned navy beans

 Sauce: